tlwilliams895/gis-devops/docs/_sources/studios/aws-auto-scaling/index.rst.txt

 There are several important configurations that have to be made on the **Configure Details** screen.

-The moist important is the User data.
+The most important configuration is the User data in Advanced Details.
 The **User data** is the script that runs as the server starts up.
 This script creates the proper directories, configures systemd, and launches the app.
 Additionally, the app pulls down a copy of the jar file from S3.

 There are two pieces of data to change in the **User data** script: